scrambldchannel/https-scrambldchannel.github.io-/content/Dissecting a TI processes pro file.md

 Summary: Ever wondered what's going on in your .pro files?
 I did so I tried taking one apart
 Status: draft

 An [issue](https://github.com/cubewise-code/tm1py/issues/383) raised over at the TM1py project asked for a feature to add hot promotion of TM1 processes saved as pro files.
 The API allows creation of TI processes and TM1py provides some useful wrapper functions that can achieve this.
-However the fiddly part was parsing a pro file to get the relevant information out to allow us to create an instance of the TM1py Process object.
+However, the fiddly part was parsing a pro file to get the relevant information out to allow us to create an instance of the TM1py Process object.

 ### Exploring the pro file format